 Class 3 includes children in Years 5 and 6.
-The Class 3 Teacher is Miss King and the Teaching Assistant is Miss Wood
+The Class 3 Teacher is Miss King.

 Being in Class 3 brings extra responsibility and the children lead by example providing excellent role models for the younger children in the school.
 As the oldest students at The Bramptons, the opportunity arises to take up various roles as leaders.
 The Chair, Vice-Chair and Secretary of the School Council are chosen from Class 3.
 We also have Sports Leaders who help organise lunchtime games and report on sports events.

 Mummifying Fish - posted 17th Mar